enquire now

 • Location: Approximately 6 km south-east of Brisbane CBD, Camp Hill sits on elevated terrain in Brisbane’s inner south-east corridor.

-• Days on Market: Units selling in approximately 15 days; houses around 34 days, both well below the Queensland state average of 32 days.
+• Days on Market: Units selling in approximately 15 days; houses around 34 days.

 • Transport: Cleveland line train access at Norman Park and Coorparoo stations; frequent bus routes to CBD along Old Cleveland Road.

-• Schools: Camp Hill State Infants & Primary School, Whites Hill State College (Prep–Year 12), Loreto College, Villanova College, Churchie, and San Sisto College nearby.
+• Schools: Camp Hill State Infants & Primary School, Whites Hill State College (Prep to Year 12), St Thomas’ School, Loreto College, Villanova College, Churchie, and San Sisto College nearby.

 • Green Space: Whites Hill Reserve (koalas, mountain biking, bushwalking), plus Lavarack Park, Perth Street Park, and Bowie’s Flat Wetland.

-Camp Hill Suburb Snapshot: Key Stats for Homebuyers.
+Camp Hill Suburb in Brisbane Snapshot: Key Stats for Homebuyers.

 Geography